CMSgov/ab2d-website/_pages/access-production-claims-data.md

         Open a PowerShell terminal and go to the directory that contains the scripts.
     </li>
     <li>
-        Set the authentication location as the Base64 credential file you created for your bearer token (e.g.,/home/abcduser/credentials_Z123456_base64.txt):
+        Set the authentication location as the Base64 credential file you created for your bearer token (e.g., /home/abcduser/credentials_Z123456_base64.txt):
 {% capture curlSnippet %}{% raw %}
 $AUTH_FILE=C:\users\abcduser\credentials_Z123456_base64.txt
 {% endraw %}{% endcapture %}